Send the link below via email or IMCopy

 - A maximum of 30 users can follow your presentation

 - Learn more about this feature in our knowledge base article

 Which will make things much more interesting...

-So, there will be some of this...music by dead guys who wore wigs that you have probably heard of before but never really cared about.
+So, there will be some of this...music by dead European dudes who wore wigs that you may of heard of before but had zero patience for.

 "Eine Kleine Nachtmusik," K. 525, by Wolfgang Amadeus Mozart (also known as "Serenade for Strings in G Major," composed in 1787)

 Movement I: Allegro